-When engaging with clients, Signatories must provide sufficient accurate information in a medium of communication that is linguistically and culturally appropriate for the audience and their level of maturity in the carbon market to allow clients to make informed decisions.
+When engaging with clients, Signatories sufficient must provide accurate information in a medium of communication that is linguistically and culturally appropriate for the audience and their level of maturity in the carbon market to allow clients to make informed decisions.
 This is an important requirement due to the complexity of carbon projects, the number of risks present and the number of requirements that must be fulfilled.
-For example, before an eligible offsets project can declared. the following minimum be requirements must be satisfied:
+For example, before an eligible offsets project can be declared, the following minimum requirements must be satisfied: